 Next, we are going to remove IDE latency using an experimental property called

-We’re going to move on to generally optimising the usage of WebStorm by deselecting features that are unnecessary which will in turn reduce software bloat and increase system memory.
+We’re going to move on to generally optimising the usage of WebStorm by de-selecting unnecessary features.
+Doing so will reduce feature-bloat and increase system memory.

-To start, let’s disable automatic update checking and statistic sending with the Appearance and Behaviour preferences.
+To start, let’s disable automatic update checking and statistic sending within the Appearance and Behaviour preferences.

-Next, select the Usages Statistics tab from the System Settings and deselect Allow sending usage statistics to JetBrains s.r.o.
+Next, select the menu 'Data Sharing' from the System Settings and de-select Send usage statistics.

 Now, let’s change some settings in the Editor preferences.

 Within Preferences, go to the Editor tab and select Live Templates.
-Deselect any templates that you will not be using.
+De-select any templates that you do not use.

 Almost there.
-Let’s fiddle with our plugins next.
+Next, let’s fiddle with our plugins.

-node_modules directory or a docs folder, may not be touched within WebStorm.
+node_modules directory, may never be touched within WebStorm.
 Loading these directories wastes valuable resource.

-To disable directories, within Preferences go to Directories and set any directories that are not edited within WebStorm as
+To disable un-used directories, within Preferences, go to Directories and set any directories that are not edited within WebStorm as

 If you are not using Compass to generate CSS files from your Sass, ensure ‘Enable Compass support’ is not enabled.
 To do so, go to Languages & Frameworks > Compass.

-So, now we’ve managed to clean up WebStorm, you should find a notable increase in start-up time and general performance so you can focus on the stuff that matters; web development.
+Now we’ve managed to clean up WebStorm, you should find a notable increase in start-up time and general performance so you can focus on the stuff that matters: web development.